mirage/ocaml-solo5/README.md

 conflict with nolibc then the recommended course of action is to fix your base layer to not export anything defined by "POSIX" or "standard C".

-## Upgrading the vendored copy of OpenLibm
+## Updating the vendored copy of OpenLibm

 OpenLibm is "vendored" into this repository using `git subtree`: